Competitive Landscape In The Permian Basin

 The Permian Basin (Fig. 1) as of 2016-2017 is to the oil industry as internet as in 1998 is to information technology.
 "The Permian Basin has now become the crown jewel of the world's oil and gas industry," said Scott Sheffield, Chairman of Pioneer Natural Resources (see here).
 The oil and gas industry invested over $28 billion into land acquisitions in the Permian Basin in 2016, more than tripling what was spent there in 2015 (see here).

-The Permian Basin has been hot in the oil industry in the last couple of years while the industry was going through a rough patch over the past couple of years, because its unique geological conditions in combination with available surface facilities make it possible for operates to achieve breakeven at or even below $40/bbl of oil prices.
+The Permian Basin has been hot in the oil industry in the last couple of years while the industry was going through a rough patch (OIL), because its unique geological conditions in combination with available surface facilities make it possible for many operates to achieve breakeven at or even below $40/bbl of oil prices.

 In this article, we analyze the competitive landscape as to unconventional petroleum development in the Permian Basin, hoping to identify potential research targets for further, in-depth investigations.